panzerdp/dmitripavlutin.com/posts/151-react-comp-typescript/index.md

 `MessageProps` is the interface that describes the props the component accepts: `text` prop as `string`, and `important` as `boolean`.

-Now when rendering the component, you would have to set the prop values according to the props type:
+Now when rendering the component, you have to set the prop values according to the props type:

 ```tsx twoslash
 // @include: message